 The program is state supervised and state administered, meaning that policy and eligibility decisions are made by personnel at the state office.

 In Alabama, the federal contribution to Title IV-E-eligible children is 68.12 percent (the Federal Financial Participation or FFP rate).
 The remaining cost of the program is funded entirely by state funds.

 24. Does Alabama operate a subsidized guardianship program?

 Yes, the program began in October 2010 and contact Michael Jordan (state contact at top of the document) for further information.

 25. Does Alabama offer a tuition waiver program?

 No. However, children adopted from foster care after their 16th birthday may qualify for up to $5,000 a year for four years of college or other post-secondary training through the Alabama Education and Training Voucher Program.
 The program offers funds to foster youth and former foster youth to enable them to attend colleges, universities, and vocational training institutions.
 Funds may be used for tuition, books, or qualified living expenses.
 These funds are available on a first-come, first-served basis, and some restrictions apply.
-For more information, contact the Office of Foster Care (334-242-9500) or visit https://www.statevoucher.org/state.shtml?state=AL.
+For more information, parents or youth can contact the Office of Foster Care (334-242-9500).

 26. Does Alabama offer a state adoption tax credit?